jannis-baum/Vivify/docs/customization.md

   - **`"icons"`**

     **Key:** Any custom marker name.
 Can also be a multi-word string.
-Has to be fully lowercased.
+Matched case-insensitively.

     **Value:** A custom svg to use in one of three formats: